 Sound of Music Tour: Walk in the footsteps of the von Trapp family as you explore original shooting locations and pose for the camera—just remember to think about a few of your favorite things to make sure you’re in character.

 Note: This excursion is seasonal and only runs from mid-May through mid-October.
 Availability is subject to your tour’s departure date and weather that day.
-In the event that the “Slides” portion is cancelled on the day of this activity, the brewery portion will still run and travelers will be refunded for the “Slides” portion.

 - Day 6: Travel to Munich + Included Dinner